wolfdale229/wolfdale229.github.io/log/LOG2.md

 ## Day 7 : 21-07-2020

-**Today's Progress** : Learing about classification using the MNIST dataset.
+**Today's Progress** : Learning about classification using the MNIST dataset.

 ## Day 8 : 22-07-2020